pavedroad-io/pavedroad/assets/templates/salt/README.md

 - Tools to enhance the usage of the bash shell
 - The vim editor and tools to enhance its usage
 - The go language along a number of relevant go packages
-- The git package and other minimally necessary software
+- The git command and other minimally necessary software

 Future releases will add new curated software as it makes sense.